Dr Fred Nouh

 The procedure is usually done by knee arthroscopy.
 Other small incisions are made around the knee to place the new ligament.

 About half of all injuries to the ACL occur along with damage to other knee structures such as articular cartilage, meniscus, and other ligaments.
-This can be addressed during surgery to reconstruct the ligament.
+This can be addressed during ACL knee surgery to reconstruct the ligament.

 Bone tunnels will be made in the femur and tibia to place the new ligament in the knee at the site of the old ACL.